knewkarma-io/knewkarma/docs/source/api.md

 ## Overview

-The Knew Karma API offers a powerful way to interact with Reddit data, providing asynchronous access to user profiles, subreddit information, posts, comments, and more.
+The Knew Karma API offers a seamless way to interact with Reddit data, providing asynchronous access to user profiles, subreddit information, posts, comments, and more.
 This API is designed for developers with a basic understanding of asynchronous programming.
 To help you get started, we've included detailed examples showcasing how to utilize various API features effectively.